 In general, do not record other title information in the 245 field unless one of the following situations exists:

-- an acronym or initialism appears in the preferred source of information with the full form recorded as the title proper;
+- an acronym or initialism appears in the chief source of information with the full form of the title recorded as the title proper;

 - the statement of responsibility is an integral part of other title information; or